isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

     all-insert⅋₆ a pa {branch l x r} (branch l<x px x<r) = {! !}
 ```

-A funny thing happens here.
-We know this remaining hole must be a `ctor:branch`, but
+Attempting to [Refine](AgdaCmd) this last hole results in a funny thing.
+We know
-Agda will refuse to [Refine](AgdaCmd) it.
-If you ask for the type of the goal,
+it must be filled with a `ctor:branch`, but Agda will refuses.If you ask for the
-we see something peculiar:
+type of the goal, we see something peculiar:

 ```info
 Goal: All P (insert <-cmp a (branch l x r) | <-cmp a x)